muratk3n/thirdwave/en/tweets/2020/week37.md

 ---

-@davidsirota

-A thought: Making the oligarchic ruling class more diverse should be a lower priority than ending the existence of an oligarchic ruling class.

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">BOSCH to start series manufacturing of 100 kW heavy duty PEM fuel cell stack in Bamberg, Germany, by 2022/2023 [in German: <a href="https://t.co/bImW8iphcm">https://t.co/bImW8iphcm</a>] and in the long-term sees 20% of all EVs being FCEVs (cars, buses, trucks) and advocates rapid ramp-up of green H2 production NOW.</p>&mdash; Reiner (@H2FCEV) <a href="https://twitter.com/H2FCEV/status/1303062615070044160?ref_src=twsrc%5Etfw">September 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---